The Constitution of Korean American Communication Association

 12.2.1: Editor and Editorial Staff

-The editor of KJoC is appointed by the Executive Committee of KACA (President, three Vice Presidents-AEJMC, ICA, and NCA, Secretary, Treasurer, Newsletter Editor, Webmaster, and Student Representative(s)).
+The editor of KJC is appointed by the Executive Committee of KACA (President, three Vice Presidents-AEJMC, ICA, and NCA, Secretary, Treasurer, Newsletter Editor-in-Chief (EIC), Webmaster, Social Media Director, and Student Representative(s)).
 An ad hoc selection committee will evaluate all nominations, including self-nominations, and make recommendations to the Executive Committee of KACA.
-The ad hoc selection committee (except for the inaugural ad hoc selection committee) comprises the editor, President, and up to three current member(s) of KACA appointed by the Executive Committee.
+The ad hoc selection committee (except for the inaugural ad hoc selection committee) comprises the current EIC, President, and up to three current member(s) of KACA appointed by the Executive Committee.
 An exception is that the inaugural ad hoc selection committee shall not include an editor.

-The editor shall implement important tasks for the success of the journal, including forming the editorial board, promoting the journal, and publishing journal issues.
-The editor shall serve as a business manager of KJoC publication and direct all business and fiscal matters of the journal operation.
-The Executive Committee of KACA supervises KJoC’s overall management.
+The editor shall implement important tasks for the success of the journal, including forming the editorial board, promoting the journal, and publishing journal articles.
+The editor shall serve as a business manager of KJC publication and direct all business and fiscal matters of the journal operation.
+The Executive Committee of KACA supervises KJC’s overall management.
 The editor shall appoint an associate editor(s) and one editorial assistant.
-The editor must remain a member of KACA through the term of service.
-The incoming editor will take on the editorial responsibilities of the journal issue prior to the publication of the first issue within his/her term.
+The EIC must remain a member of KACA through the term of service.
+The incoming editor will take over the editorial responsibilities of the journal from the date of appointment.

 If the editor is not able or willing to serve his or her complete term, the selection committee, after consultation with the President, will propose and make an interim appointment to complete the unfinished term.
-Unanimous agreement of the selection committee is required to submit a recommendation for the removal of the editor to the President only in the direst of circumstances, such as repeated non-publication of journal issues, clear violations of peer review procedures, misappropriate use of funds, or violations of academic integrity.
-A two-thirds majority vote of the Executive Committee is required to remove the editor.
+Unanimous agreement of the selection committee is required to submit a recommendation for the removal of the EIC to the President only in the direst of circumstances, such as repeated non-publication of journal issues, clear violations of peer review procedures, misappropriate use of funds, or violations of academic integrity.
+A two-thirds majority vote of the Executive Committee is required to remove the EIC.
+Past EICs shall serve as KJC’s advisory board except for the case of early removal, or unless he/she refuses to do so.

 12.2.2: Editorial Board

-The editorial board advises and assists the editor with the journal’s review and publication process.
+The editorial board advises and assists the EIC with the journal’s review and publication process.
 The board’s roles may include:

 - Suggest potential reviewers, board members, and contributors.